dnahodil/groovy-extra-list-behaviour/README.md

 ## New methods available
 ### `only()`
 In a similar vein to `first()` and `last()` this method will return the only element of a list.
-This method allows you to write clearer code by making it expressly clear when we are expecting a List with a single element.
+This method allows you to write clearer code by making it expressly clear when we are expecting a list with a single element.
 An example usage might be if we are calling an SQL utilty which always returns a list of rows as the result, but the SQL has specified `SELECT TOP 1 ...` so we know there will only be one element during normal operation.
 Calling `first()` or `last()` when we *know* there's only going to be one element weakens the expressiveness of the code, whereas calling `only()` enhances it.

 As with similar methods on the List class this will throw a `NoSuchElementException` if the list is empty.
 If there is more than the expected one element a `MoreThanOneElementException` will be thrown.